A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 \subsubsection{Exponential Runge--Kutta scheme of order two}

-We then move to the implementation of the ETD2RK scheme~\eqref{eq:ETD2RK}.
-This integrator is implemented following the linear combination approach and thus requiring two calls of the algorithms (see the beginning of Section~\ref{sec:lincomb}) for each time step.
-Again, we test the correct order of convergence of the scheme and the performance of the routines as the discretization is space becomes finer and finer.
+We then move to the implementation of the ETD2RK scheme.
+This integrator is implemented following the linear combination approach {(see formula~\eqref{eq:ETD2RKlc}) and thus requires} two calls of the algorithms (see the beginning of Section~\ref{sec:lincomb}) for each time step.
+Again, since we consider four different routines for the approximation of the actions of matrix functions, we test the correct order of convergence of the schemes.
+In addition, we measure the performance of the routines as the discretization is space becomes finer and finer.
 The results, collected in Figure~\ref{fig:ord2}, are similar to the exponential Euler case.
 We notice that \textsc{phiks} turns out to be almost four times faster than the best of the other methods, \textsc{phipm\_simul\_iom}, in the largest size scenario (total number of degrees of freedom $N=121^3$).

 For comparison, we also implemented the integrator ETD2RK by two calls of the routine \textsc{phiks} to compute separately the actions of the functions $\varphi_1$ and $\varphi_2$ (see the beginning of Section~\ref{sec:diffphi}).
-The results are reported in Table~\ref{tab:ord2} and show that this approach leads to a smaller number of Tucker operators which translates into less wall-clock time.
+The results are reported in Table~\ref{tab:ord2} and show that this approach leads to a smaller number of Tucker operators which translates into less wall-clock time. { Predicting which approach gives the smallest computational cost for a generic integrator is difficult.
+As a rule of thumb, we suggest to use the version of the algorithm which requires less calls and, when their number is the same, to prefer the computation of actions of $\varphi$-functions on the same vector, since the total number of Tucker operators $T_\#$ is smaller (compare formulas~\eqref{eq:Tpsv} and~\eqref{eq:Tlcp}).}